-This initial contract has required Nex Connectivity Solutions to complete the installation of the Internet access network at its cost.
-This installation was completed in May 2004.
-This initial contract provides that revenues from this Internet access network are shared with the hotel property owner based on revenues generated from hotel customer use of the Internet access network.
+This initial contract will require Nex Connectivity Solutions to complete the installation of the Internet access network at its cost and will provide revenues on a revenue-sharing basis with the hotel property owner based on revenues generated from hotel customer use of the Internet access network.
 Nex Connectivity Solutions plans to use this initial contract as an initial step into the Internet access network operations business in the Vancouver area.
 If Nex Connectivity Solutions is successful in securing additional contracts for Internet access network operations in the Vancouver area, then our business plan is to expand the business into new geographical areas and into new target markets, such as convention centers and institutions.